temichus/scylladb/README.md

 Writing Tests
 -------------

+Existing tests are probably the best place to start to look at how to write tests.

+Each test spawns a new fresh cluster and tears it down after the test, unless `REUSE_CLUSTER` is set to true.
+Then some tests will share cassandra instances.
+If a test fails, the logs for the node are saved in a `logs/<timestamp>` directory for analysis (it's not perfect but has been good enough so far, I'm open to better suggestions).

 - Most of the time when you start a cluster with `cluster.start()`, you'll want to pass in `wait_for_binary_proto=True` so the call blocks until the cluster is ready to accept CQL connections.
 We tried setting this to `True` by default once, but the problems caused there (e.g. when it waited the full timeout time on a node that was deliberately down) were more unpleasant and more difficult to debug than the problems caused by having it `False` by default.
 - If you're using JMX via [the `jmxutils` module](jmxutils.py), make sure to call `remove_perf_disable_shared_mem` on the node or nodes you want to query with JMX _before starting the nodes_. `remove_perf_disable_shared_mem` disables a JVM option that's incompatible with JMX (see [this JMX ticket](https://github.com/rhuss/jolokia/issues/198)).
 It works by performing a string replacement in the node's Cassandra startup script, so changes will only propagate to the node at startup time.